Terms & Conditions

 - the party’s obligations will be suspended so far as is reasonable, provided that that party will act reasonably, and the party will not be liable for any failure which it could not reasonably avoid, but this will not affect the Customer’s above rights relating to delivery (and the right to cancel below).

-- Your privacy is critical to us.
-We respect your privacy and comply with the General Data Protection Regulation with regard to your personal information.
+- We respect your privacy and comply with the General Data Protection Regulation with regard to your personal information.

 - These Terms and Conditions should be read alongside, and are in addition to our policies, including our Data Protection policy (https://debrettancestry.co.uk/dataprotection.php).